Reebok Ridgerider Trail 2.0 Fully Reviewed Review Facts

 The Ridgerider Trail 2.0 does well when it comes to support.
 Even users who complained about the hard cushioning did feel that it offered plenty of support.
 The upper, which fits well, is plenty supportive, too.
 A few reviewers also pointed out that there was plenty of support even for high arched

 The Reebok Ridgerider Trail 2.0 is made for trail running, there's no doubt about that.
 It doesn't have a rock plate but reviewers still felt well-protected.
 A toe bumper keeps toes from getting pulverized by hard obstacles and the upper is outfitted with closed mesh so feet can breathe without letting in little rocks and pebbles.

 The Reebok Ridgerider Trail 2.0 is a low-priced option for trail running.
 Sure, it's not perfect, but for the price, you get a decent shoe.
 It's fairly breathable, pretty lightweight fits really well, and is extremely supportive.

 If only this shoe was able to conquer wet surfaces.
 Unfortunately, that's its downfall.
-The shoe grips extremely well on dry ground but isn't great when it comes to wet surfaces.
+The shoe grips extremely well on dry ground but isn't as great when it comes to wet surfaces.
 Runners were super unimpressed with the lack of traction provided by the Reebok Ridgerider Trail 2.0.
 For a trail some, this is a big misstep.
 The lugs underfoot are prominent but it seems they just don't perform well outside of dry conditions.

 The Reebok Ridgerider Trail 2.0 does have really rigid midsole cushioning but there's some degree of flexibility which allows for a natural heel to toe motion.
 The outsole features Flex Grooves in the forefoot area for added flexibility.
 This helps the feel of the shoe immensely even with such a hard midsole.